Challoner Club

 The Challoner Club is a London-based private members' club for Roman Catholics.
 It was founded as a gentlemen's club in 1949 and closed in 1997.
 It took its name from Richard Challoner (1691–1781), who served as Catholic Vicar Apostolic of the London District for much of the 18th century.
 In 2025, the club reopened as a private members' social club.

 The original club was based at 59 Pont Street in Knightsbridge, and hosted the library of the Irish Genealogical Research Society.

 In 2025, the club was re-established as a private members' social club, with no permanent location, by a group of Catholic laity assisted by a priest of the Archdiocese of Westminster.

+In February 2026, Georgina, Duchess of Norfolk joined the club as their first Patron.